 The Serbian climate can be broken down into four different godišnja doba (seasons), with an average annual temperatura (temperature) ranging from 6.1 ° C (43 ° F) to 11.1 ° C (52 ° F), depending on latitude.
 Summers are hot, with August being the peak of the summer season.

-However, based on my experience, the transition between seasons (spring and autumn) are generally shorter than the main seasons (summer and winter) by about a month.
+However, based on my experience, the transition between seasons (spring and autumn) is generally shorter than the main seasons (summer and winter) by about a month.
 So, leto (summer) and zima (winter) last on average about three and a half months, while proleće (spring) and jesen (autumn) last on average about two and a half months.
 If we want to make a comparison of these two main seasons, it is very easy to come to the conclusion that summer is a far more stable season in our country compared to winter.
 That's why Klima u Srbiji (Serbian climate) is quite interesting.